Reviews You Can Rely On

 Chain

 These consist of a steel chain with a sheath to protect your bike's paint.
 The ends are connected via a padlock of sorts.
 The variation in security here has to do with the thickness of the chain and the quality of the padlock.
-A thick chain of hardened steel, with smaller gaps between the links and a top-quality padlock or disc lock, is the toughest chain to break.
+A thick, hardened steel chain, with smaller gaps between the links and a top-quality padlock or disc lock, is the toughest chain to break.
 Chains can be broken by torsional force, so a small gap between the links leaves little space for the insertion of a lever.
 However, if a thief has the right tools, it takes one cut from the padlock to defeat a chain lock.
 Chains are flexible and have a large diameter, so securing them to immovable structures is easier.
 However, they tend to be bulky and weigh more than other security devices.

 bike lock - our experts reviewed these two chain locks; the hiplok (left)...